 The restaurant is an easy and safe walk from Main Street Hotel.

-Things To Do In and Around Yazoo City
+Things To Do In Yazoo City

 GLENWOOD CEMETERY & THE WITCH OF YAZOO

-The number one thing to do in Yazoo City is a visit to Glenwood Cemetery.
+One of the best things to do in Yazoo City is a visit to Glenwood Cemetery.
 This cemetery is on the top 40 list of places to stop along the Mississippi Delta.

 Famous local author, Willie Morris, wrote a book claiming that the witch who burned Yazoo down in 1904 was buried in this cemetery.